zokugun/vscode-explicit-folding/README.md

 }
 ```

-But, for languages which are using the indentation to provider the foldings (like Python), the wilcard rule will prevent the use of the indentation provider.<br />
+But, for languages which are using the indentation to define foldable blocks of code (such as in Python syntax), the wildcard rule will prevent the use of the indentation provider.<br />
 To avoid that, you need to add an exclusion:
 ```
-"explicitFolding.wilcardExclusions": ["python"]
+"explicitFolding.wildcardExclusions": ["python"]
 ```

 ## Auto Fold